code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-soap-web-service-consumer-provider-wsdl-example.md

 </wsdl:definitions>
 ```

-We will be building and running our example using [Maven](https://maven.apache.org/).
+We will be building and running our example using [Apache Maven](https://maven.apache.org/).
 Shown below is the XML representation of our Maven project in a POM file.
 It contains the needed dependencies for compiling and running our example.

 In order to expose the Hello World service endpoint we will use the [Spring Boot](https://projects.spring.io/spring-boot/) project that comes with an embedded Apache Tomcat server.
 To facilitate the management of the different Spring dependencies, [Spring Boot Starters](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-starters) are used which are a set of convenient dependency descriptors that you can include in your application.